For a project requiring an investment of $150,000 to $250,000, in collaboration with a technical team of your choice.

 - Updates to incorporate changes requested by DMC after its review, as required

-Phase 5 – Fifth Deliverable – Final version
+Phase 5 – Fifth Deliverable – Final version in both official languages

 - A fully functional bilingual (or multilingual) version of the online project which meets all technical and content requirements (the final version is based on the unilingual version of the project submitted at the end of the previous phase; all final and working content in all languages incorporates the changes indicated by DMC after its review of the developed version)